Psychological Healing

 Notice that, in this case, speaking in tongues had the purpose of increasing communication, so that the “mighty acts of God” (viz., the Incarnation, Passion, and Resurrection of Christ) would be proclaimed to all nations; it had nothing to do with babbling unintelligibly.

-Nevertheless, in his Epistles, Saint Paul does mention that speaking in tongues is a gift of the Spirit, and we know that he was referring here to unintelligible speech because he also mentioned the gift of interpretation of tongues (1 Corinthians 12:10).
+Nevertheless, in his Epistles, Saint Paul does mention that speaking in tongues can be a gift of the Spirit.
+Furthermore, we know that he was referring to unintelligible speech because he also mentioned the gift of interpretation of tongues (1 Corinthians 12:10).

 Now, the problem, as you well perceive, is that speaking unintelligible things can lead to abuse.
-If we don’t know what is being said, then it can just as well be something diabolical as it can be divinely inspired.
-Plus, when people get together in groups, social pressure can easily lead to hysteria, shared delusion, and spiritual pride.
+If we don’t know what is being said, then, despite the drama we are stirring up, we could be uttering a mouthful of diabolical curses.
+Plus, when people get together in groups, social pressure can easily lead to mass hysteria, shared delusions, and spiritual pride.

 Otherwise, if you pronounce a blessing [with] the spirit, how shall one who holds the place of the uninstructed say the “Amen” to your thanksgiving, since he does not know what you are saying?
 For you may be giving thanks very well, but the other is not built up.
 I give thanks to God that I speak in tongues more than any of you, but in the church I would rather speak five words with my mind, so as to instruct others also, than ten thousand words in a tongue.